What does a Emergency Management Specialist do?

 - Bachelor's degree in Emergency Management, Public Administration, or a related field.

-- Certification in Emergency Management (e.g., Certified Emergency Manager (CEM), Certified Business Continuity Professional (CBCP)) is highly desirable.
+- Certification in emergency management (e.g., Certified Emergency Manager (CEM), Certified Business Continuity Professional (CBCP)) is preferred.

-- Strong knowledge of emergency management principles, practices, and regulations.
+- Strong knowledge of emergency response plans, risk assessments, and disaster recovery processes.

 - Excellent communication, leadership, and organizational skills.